galaxyproject/galaxy-hub/content/news/2023-05-08-tpv-switch/index.md

 ---
-title: "Job router switch on EU"
+title: "Replacing the Job Router with Zero Downtime on EU"
 date: "2023-05-08"
 tease: "Mothballing the Sorting Hat – how we migrated our dynamic job routing"
 hide_tease: false